Red String Bracelet Meaning

 What does wearing a red string bracelet mean across Cultures?

-The red string bracelet has symbolized protection, good luck and warded off the evil eye throughout history.
+The red string bracelet, or red yarn bracelet has symbolized protection, good luck and warded off the evil eye throughout history.
 Around these days, Hollywood celebrities have made popular the use of a red bracelet.
-However, In many cultures, the red string bracelet meaning has a rich and unique history behind it and its use is linked to several spiritual and cultural practices, namely, Buddhism, Christianity, Kabbalah, Chinese, Hinduism, Japanese and Mexican lore.
+However, In many cultures, the red bracelet meaning has a rich and unique history behind it and its use is linked to several spiritual and cultural practices, namely, Buddhism, Christianity, Kabbalah, Chinese, Hinduism, Japanese and Mexican lore.

 In Buddhism

 A Buddhist Tibetan teacher blesses and ties a red strings bracelet around students.
-It represents the completion or the end of a retreat.
+In religious ceremonies, it represents the completion or the end of a retreat.
 The Buddhist Lucky Red String Bracelet is often braided in an endless knot, this knot represents eternity and interconnection of all things and the Universe.

 Chinese and Japanese

-Red bracelets are mostly associated with the connection between two people who feel special for each other.
+Chinese Red bracelets and Japanese Red Bracelets are mostly associated with the connection between two people who feel special for each other.
 They say the cotton can stretch and contract, but never break.
-In ancien Chinese it is believed that the red thread of fate bracelet symbolizes an invisible bond that connects the paths of those who are destined to meet.
+In ancient Chinese legend it is believed that the red thread of fate bracelet symbolizes an invisible bond that connects the paths of those people destined to meet.

 In Kabbalism

-The red kabalah bracelet is believed to scare away misfortune and attract good luck, and to ward off misfortune and darkness brought about by the evil eye.
+The red kabalah bracelet, according to the Jewish culture, is believed to scare away misfortune and attract good luck, and to ward off misfortune and darkness brought about by the evil eye.
 The traditional Kabbalah string is made from wool.
 It is worn on the left hand and knotted 7 times.
 Seven is a lucky number.

-The kabbalah bracelet can never be removed, mostly it falls off on its own.
-According to the Kabbalah tradition, a red string bracelet prayer is worn as a reminder.
+The kabbalah red string bracelet can never be removed, mostly it falls off on its own.
+According to the Kabbalah tradition, a red Kabbalah bracelet prayer is worn as a reminder.
 The prayer - Ben Porat Yosef - is recited when leaving home.
 It invokes the protection of the angles.
 Read more in this article, The Kabbalah Bracelet

 In Hinduism

-Red Bracelets brings protection, connection to others you love, and good luck.
+Red Bracelets brings protection, connection to others you love, good luck and good fortune.
 Kautuka is another version of the Hindu red bracelet but it has red and yellow, and It is used mainly for protection against bad luck.

 In Latin America